 Iroku-Malize serves as founding chair and professor of family medicine for the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell in Hempstead, New York, and senior vice president and chair of the family medicine service line for Northwell Health.
-In this role, she oversees four family medicine residency programs, three fellowships, with more than 100 residents, 380 medical students and 500 family physicians spread across 23 hospitals.
+In this role, she oversees four family medicine residency programs, three fellowships, with nearly 100 residents, 380 medical students and 500 family physicians spread across 23 hospitals.
 She was previously the director of the family medicine residency program at Southside Hospital in Bay Shore, New York.
 She was active in the Association of Family Medicine Residency Directors, which presented the Silver Program Director Recognition Award to her in 2015, and the North American Primary Care Research Group.
 She is currently a member of the Society of Teachers of Family Medicine and is active in the Association of Departments of Family Medicine.

 A member of the AAFP since 1999, Iroku-Malize served as a New York State alternate delegate to the AAFP Congress of Delegates from 2016 to 2017, and New York State delegate to the National Conference of Special Constituencies from 2006 to 2009.
 She served on the Commission on Membership and Member Services and the Commission on Continuing Professional Development, for which she chaired the Subcommittee on Continuing Credit and Accreditation.
-Her most recent role was the chair of the Maternal Morbidity & Mortality task force led by the AAFP.
+She served as the chair of the Maternal Morbidity & Mortality task force led by the AAFP.

 At the state level, Iroku-Malize has served the New York State Academy of Family Physicians in various leadership roles including vice president, president-elect, president and board chair.